 1. Most of their patients struggle to lose weight

 If you’re trying to lose weight and your doctor is supportive, that’s great.
 But it’s important to keep in mind that most doctors are not actually all that successful when it comes to helping their patients lose weight.
 In fact, a study published in the Annals of Family Medicine found that only about one-third of patients were able to lose weight with their doctor’s help.

-Most doctors continue prescribing the same, outdated advice about cutting calories, exercising more, and reducing fat, even after it’s been shown, time and time again, to not actually work.
+Most doctors continue prescribing the same, outdated advice about cutting calories, exercising more and reducing fat, even after it’s been shown, time and time again, to not actually work.

-Suffice to say, if your doctor is having trouble helping all their other patients lose weight, what makes you think they’ll be able to help you?
+Suffice it to say, if your doctor is having trouble helping all their other patients lose weight, what makes you think they’ll be able to help you?